 Me, I think it's okay for us to listen to what God is saying to us through the language of chemistry.
 Even though baryonic matter (including the ordinary atoms and molecules that make up Planet Earth's waters, lands, and atmosphere, plus all life on Planet Earth) represents only 4-5% of the universe's energy, it's the only part of Creation we can directly access as human beings, and it's the only part of Creation that God seems to think we need while we're living here as angels-in-temporary-human-form, so I figure it's worth paying attention to!

 And as I said above, chemistry is all about bonding.
+It's also all about change.

 No comments: